bartoszmaleta/javaEeJpa/README.md

 #### Enums

 1. Create a new enumerated class called `CCLocation` with values `MISKOLC`, `BUDAPEST`, and `KRAKOW`!
 Add it as an attribute to `Klass` and set it in its constructor!
 How does it get represented in the database?
 Use the `@Enumerated` annotation to change this default behaviour!
 Locations should be stored as varchars in the db.

+#### FetchTypes

+1. Uncomment `loadClass(em);` in `JPAExample` and run the application.
+Check the generated sql statement.
+1. Add `fetch = FetchType.LAZY` to @OneToMany in `Klass`.
+Run the application again and compare the sql statement.
+1. Change the FetchType to EAGER.
+Check again.
+1. Think which fetch type is better?
+Why?